Skip to content

 A £45 million grandstand does not signal doubt; it signals a Jockey Club certain that Cheltenham sits at the very pinnacle of jump racing.

 The £45 million redevelopment of the main grandstand was completed in time for the 2016 Festival, but the project began in earnest in 2013.
-The new structure, known simply as The Centaur, replaced the ageing facilities with a modern, six-storey grandstand offering panoramic views of the course and the Cotswold escarpment beyond.
+The new structure, the Princess Royal Stand, replaced the ageing facilities with a modern, five-and-a-half-storey grandstand offering panoramic views of the course and the Cotswold escarpment beyond.
 Capacity increased significantly, and the hospitality facilities were transformed.
 The investment signalled the Jockey Club's confidence in Cheltenham as the flagship venue of jump racing.

 2020